krish6388/FastAPI-RBAC-CRUD/README.md

-# 🗂️ Project Management Backend (FastAPI + PostgreSQL)
+# 🗂️ FAST API Role Based Access Control CRUD (FastAPI + PostgreSQL)

 This is a backend project built with **FastAPI**, **SQLModel**, and **PostgreSQL**, implementing secure user registration and login with **JWT authentication** and **role-based access control**.

-> This project was developed as part of a technical assessment to demonstrate secure REST API design, RBAC implementation, and clean database modeling with PostgreSQL.

 ---